Oliver-ke/Oliver-ke/README.md

 ![wallpaper](https://res.cloudinary.com/oliver-k/image/upload/v1594480984/saves/Colorful_Business_Data_General_Linkedin_Banner.png)
 ----------------------------------

-### ✨✨ I'm Kelechi Oliver, I love making things that compile to zero's and one's ✨✨
+### ✨✨ I'm Kelechi Oliver A., I love making things compile to zero's and one's ✨✨

-I'm very passionate about my work and I'm looking to learning and collaborating with teams to building great solutions that solve real problems
+I'm very passionate about my work and I'm looking to learning and collaborating with teams to building great solutions that solve real problems.
-Currently, these are the frameworks, libraries, technologies, tools, platforms I currently use
+Currently, these are the frameworks, libraries, technologies, and tools I work with,
 - Javascript
 - Typescript
 - GraphQL